robroc/fancy-popups/README.md

 <img src="img/tn/Limestone_bricks.jpg" title="What built Montreal"/>
 ```

-Close your `ul` and create a `div` with `id="burbs"`.
+Close your `ul` and create a `div` with `id="blurbs"`.
 In that div, create another div with `class="popup"`.
 This will be hidden in your page, and only appear in the FancyBox popup.
 You can add pretty much any content to it.

 Example: